The story

 One Learning Chair, one frustration.

-John-Scott was Learning Chair at EO Arizona, a chapter with a packed year of programming and a board running fast.
+John-Scott was Learning Chair at his own chapter, with a packed year of programming and a board running fast.
 The job had a dozen moving parts.
-Speaker outreach, contract negotiation, venue logistics, fee budget, SAP relationships, member feedback.
+Speaker outreach, contract negotiation, venue logistics, fee budget, partner relationships, member feedback.
 The tools were a tangle of spreadsheets, Google Calendars, and Slack threads.
 Anything important was "in someone's head."

 02